Japanese Women of the Sea

-Relying solely on lung power, these 60-year-old ladies make their living by diving for abalone, a slimy sea snail that produces pearls.
+Sixty year-old ladies making a living by diving for abalone, a slimy sea snail that produces pearls.

 VICE: How long did this book take to shoot and for what lengths of time were you staying with the ama?

 Nina Poppe: In 2010 I went to Japan twice, first in May and then I went back in August and September.
 On my second travel, I stayed on the Island of Ise-Shima with the ama for two weeks.